Connections

 Authentication method

-FoxIDs support tree different authentication method types:
+FoxIDs supports three authentication method types:

 Authentication method session